 - Ground Ginger: lends a slightly spicy, sweet, and zesty note to the dressing, enhancing its complexity and complementing the Asian flavor theme.

-- Cucumber: Zucchini could be used as a substitute, although it will slightly alter the texture and flavor.
+- Cucumber: Zucchini could be used as a substitute.

 - Peanuts: If you have a peanut allergy, try using sliced almonds, sunflower seeds, or cashew pieces for a similar crunch.

 - Cilantro: If you're not a fan of cilantro, you can use other fresh herbs like parsley.

 - Toasted sesame oil: Extra Virgin Olive Oil, sunflower seed butter, canola, or sunflower oil can be used instead, but the dressing might not have as rich a flavor.